|Nutrition Facts (per serving)|

-In the South, you will see home-baked chess squares at the farmer's markets, in bakeries, office parties, and get-togethers.
-The squares are a Southern classic and always a popular choice.
-The easy cream cheese mixture makes a custard-like filling similar to a chess pie filling.
+In the South, you will see home-baked chess squares at farmers markets, in bakeries, at office parties, and get-togethers—they're always a popular choice.
+As you might expect, these bars are a riff on that sweet Southern classic pie, but they're also not too different from ooey gooey butter cake (which is popular in the Midwest) or Philadelphia-style cake.
+The easy cream cheese mixture makes a custard-like filling similar to a chess pie filling and results in a sweet, simple, and gooey baked good.